zorael/kameloso/README.md

 There are a few Windows caveats.

-* Web URL lookup, including the `bash.org` quotes and Reddit plugins, may not work out of the box with secure HTTPS connections, due to the default installation of `dlang-requests` not finding the correct libraries.
+* Web URL lookup, including the web titles and Reddit plugins, may not work out of the box with secure HTTPS connections, due to the default installation of `dlang-requests` not finding the correct libraries.
 Unsure of how to fix this.
-As such, such functionality is disabled on Windows by default.
+Normal HTTP accesses should work fine.
 * Terminal colours may also not work, depending on your version of Windows and likely your terminal font.
 Unsure of how to enable this.
 By default it will compile on Windows with colours disabled, but they can be enabled by specifying a different *build configuration*.

 # Getting Started